nix-community/nix-on-droid/README.md

 If you really want to rebuild it, you can just use Android Studio for that.

 The zipball generation is probably what you are after.
 Get an x86_64 computer with Nix.
-Run one of the following:
+Run
 ```
 nix build -f ./pkgs --argstr arch aarch64 bootstrapZip
-nix build -f ./pkgs --argstr arch i686 bootstrapZip
 ```

 Put the zip file from `result` on some HTTP server